MithamoMorgan/Building-Generative-AI-Applications/Codebase_Genius_Project/README.md

 * The system produces a complete `docs.md` file under `./outputs/<repo_name>/`, providing a structured, readable overview of the repository, including installation, usage, key functions, and code relationships.
 Here is the [code](https://github.com/MithamoMorgan/Building-Generative-AI-Applications/blob/main/Codebase_Genius_Project/genius.jac).

 * Note the 2 folders [repos](https://github.com/MithamoMorgan/Building-Generative-AI-Applications/tree/main/Codebase_Genius_Project/repos) and [outputs](https://github.com/MithamoMorgan/Building-Generative-AI-Applications/tree/main/Codebase_Genius_Project/outputs).
 They are created automatically in your working directory when the entire process runs successfully.
 They store cloned repos and docs.md files(for each cloned repo) respectively.

+# Run 🚀

+`jac serve genius.jac`

+# UI 🖥️

+Next, I will be creating a UI